ishita1864/joint-learning-interpretability/README.md

 In this paper, we build a system that helps crisis management authorities in providing timely aid to those in need, in times of a natural disaster.
 By jointly learning from the graph and textual data, we also look into the interpretability of this joint-learning scheme.
 Interpretability provides us with a solid justification for the results we obtain from machine learning models.

-For more details and results, please go through the slide deck present in this repository.
+For more details and results, please go through the presentation slides present in this repository.

 Motivation: